limenlp/Privacy-Leakage-Detection/README.md

 python autorun.py
 ```

-The script will prompt you to input a **start row** and **end row** corresponding to entries in the `experiments.xlsx` file.
+The script will prompt you to input a **starting row** and an **ending row** corresponding to entries in the `experiments.xlsx` file.
 This file defines which samples to run and their configurations.

 ---